-At Belmont Behavioral Hospital, a schizophrenia treatment center in Philadelphia, we know just how troubling the symptoms of schizophrenia can be, and how severely they can impact an individual’s life.
+At Belmont Behavioral Health System, a schizophrenia treatment center in Philadelphia, we know just how troubling the symptoms of schizophrenia can be, and how severely they can impact an individual’s life.
 Through our team of professionals, we can supply care that is based on experience in working with individuals who battle with this specific disorder, and we are ready to offer well-rounded treatment to help relieve individuals from the symptoms that they are battling.
 Our goal is to provide each patient with a more productive, stable life.

 Helping a loved one get treatment for schizophrenia